College of Law

 Profile

-Professor Wiegers joined the faculty in 1987.
-She had earlier articled in Nova Scotia (1978-79) and practiced law in Saskatchewan (1979-85), and remains a Member of the Law Society of Saskatchewan.
-Her research interests focus on economic analysis of law, feminist and critical legal theory, family law, children and the law, domestic violence, women and the welfare state and poverty law.
+Professor Wiegers joined the faculty at USask Law in 1987.
+She had earlier articled in Nova Scotia (1978-79) and practised law in Saskatchewan (1979-85).
+Her research interests focus on the political economy of law, feminist and critical legal theory, family law, children and the law, gender and law, domestic violence, women and the welfare state, and poverty law.

 Publications and Research Work